JPrakke/deepfake-bot/README.md

 ### S3

 1. Create a private bucket with a policy where objects expire every 24 hours.
-Change the name in [./cogs/config.py](./cogs/config.py).
+Change the name in [config.py](./cogs/config.py).

 2. Create another bucket with no expiration policy.
-Change the name in [my_bucket.sh](./lambdas/build_layer.sh).
+Change the `my_bucket` variable in [build_layer.sh](./lambdas/build_layer.sh).

 3. Create an IAM user with full permissions to these.
 Save the credentials to the `DEEPFAKE_AWS_ACCESS_KEY_ID` and `DEEPFAKE_SECRET_ACCESS_KEY` environment variables.